What is Anxiety and Depression?

 Psychosis is a serious psychiatric condition which can involve hallucinations, delusions and disordered thoughts.
 People with psychosis may feel a lack of or inappropriate emotions and may display decreased drive and motivation, social withdrawal, paranoia, or extreme levels of physical activity, becoming either hyperactive or immobile.

 A small percentage (0.2%) of people with epilepsy experience psychotic symptoms.
 For some people their psychosis is no different to that found in people without epilepsy.
 For others psychosis can be related to the occurrence of seizures and is sometimes known as post-ictal (after seizure) psychosis.
-Post-ictal psychosis usually occurs a few hours or days following a cluster of focal dyscognitive or tonic-clonic seizures.
+Post-ictal psychosis usually occurs a few hours or days following a cluster of focal or tonic-clonic seizures.
 These psychotic episodes can involve disordered thoughts, delusional ideas and aggressive behaviour.
-Importantly, these episodes are usually brief and can be effectively treated with medication.
+Importantly, these episodes are usually brief and can be effectively prevented or treated with medication.